11th Arkansas Infantry Regiment: Formation

 The exact date of the units' muster into confederate service is unclear.
 The unit was included in the list of regiments transferred to Confederate Service by the Arkansas State Military Board July 28, 1861, but the unit was not fully organized at that time.
 An election for Field Grade Officers was conducted on July 28, but the results were contested by Captain John Logan of Company G because only eight companies were present, instead of the required ten.
 A new election was ordered by the State Military Board and it was held on August 8, 1861.
 The results were the same as the first election with the exception that Mark S. Miller was elected lieutenant colonel in the place of Hordley.
 The field grade officers received their commissions in the Provisional Army of the Confederate States on August 8, 1861.

-Battles
+American Civil War

+1861

 "Murder of Lieutenant Gibson" (Scraps from the prison table, at Camp Chase and Johnson's Island by Joseph Barbiere, a fellow prisoner.

 The regiment was ordered to Little Rock on August 9, 1861, and remained there until August 20, when the unit was ordered to Pine Bluff.
 The unit boarded boats on August 27 for the five-day trip by river to Memphis Tennessee where the unit arrive on 1 September 1861.
 The unit remained in the Memphis area until September 26 when the unit was ordered to Fort Pillow, Tennessee.
 The unit was eventually brigaded with the 12th Arkansas Infantry Regiment, commanded by Col. Edward W. Gantt; was stationed at Island Number Ten on the Mississippi River, and transferred back and forth to New Madrid at the will of General Gideon J. Pillow.
-Island Number Ten was surrendered April 15, 1862, after a terrific bombardment by the enemy's mortar-boats and gunboats, aided by an overflow which nearly submerged the island.
-The Confederate defenses consisted of dissolving earthworks and twenty guns.
-Maj.
-W. J. Hoadley, of Little Rock, spiked his battery of guns and made his escape with one section of the battalion.
-The others were included in the surrender documents, and were transported to Camp Butler near Springfield, Ill., then to Camp Chase (Chicago), the officers to Johnson's Island, Lake Erie.
-Lieutenant Gibson, of Company H, was shot dead on Johnson's island by a Federal sentinel because he crossed the "dead line".